Suctorella

 [ref.
 ID; 2013]

 Body spherical extended posteriorly as a small cone form which a fine stalk arises.
 There is no lorica.
 Tentacles few, arising from all over body and they have distinctly thickened ends.
 There are 2 contractile vacuole.
 The macronucleus is spherical and reproduction is by endogenous budding.
+Originally described by Frenzel (1891) who found it in a muddy pool in Argentina.
+Sand (1899-1901) and Collin (1912) both consider it to be synonymous with Tokophrya.

 Quote; Colin R. Curds "British and other freshwater ciliated protozoa Part I Ciliophora: Kinetofragminophora" Cambridge University Press, 1982 (ref.
 ID; 2013)